 Yeshivas Be'er Yitzchok has been allocated \$69,997 under CRRSAA and \$187,321 under ARP to be used as Emergency Financial Aid Grants to students.
-Yeshivas Be'er Yitzchok has disbursed \$81,900 from the Student Portion of ARP as grants to 32 eligible students between October 1, 2021 and December 31, 2021.
+Yeshivas Be'er Yitzchok has disbursed \$54,600 from the Student Portion of ARP and \$20,500 from the Institution portion of ARP as grants to 25 eligible students between January 1, 2022 and March 31, 2022.

-The total number of students eligible to receive CRRSAA funding in Yeshivas Be'er Yitzchok is 68.
-This includes the number of eligible students who were enrolled for the Summer 2021 semester.
-The total number of matriculated and non-matriculated students eligible to receive ARP funding in Yeshivas Be'er Yitzchok is 85.
-This includes the number of students who were enrolled for the Fall 2021 semester.
+The total number of students eligible to receive ARP funding in Yeshivas Be'er Yitzchok in this quarter is 88.
+This includes the number of eligible students who were enrolled for the Fall 2021 semester.